moliveme/LeetCode/README.md

 Open brackets must be closed by the same type of brackets.
 Open brackets must be closed in the correct order.
 Every close bracket has a corresponding open bracket of the same type.

+10. 10-min-flips

+Given 3 positives numbers a, b and c.
+Return the minimum flips required in some bits of a and b to make ( a OR b == c ). (bitwise OR operation).